department-of-veterans-affairs/va-digital-service-handbook/_pages/delivery/research-and-discovery-1.md

 # Editable - Timeframe for this phase
 #
 timeframe: |
-  It's important to start the project by putting a time constraint on your discovery work.
+  Start the project by putting a time constraint on your discovery work.
 Plan to spend
   * 2 to 4 weeks for a new feature
   * 4 to 8 weeks for a new service
 #